 Late Friday, AFTRA national executive director Kim Roberts Hedgpeth sent a letter to WGAE executive director Mona Mangan defending DeGeneres and questioning the guild’s decision to go public with its views rather than contact AFTRA first.

-The letter also stated that AFTRA members working under the AFTRA Network TV Code —including DeGeneres, whose show is covered under the agreement —are “legally required by the no-strike clause of that contract to report to work and perform their AFTRA-covered responsibilities,” though many have been “put out of work because of the strike.”
+The letter also stated that AFTRA members working under the AFTRA Network TV Code — including DeGeneres, whose show is covered under the agreement — are “legally required by the no-strike clause of that contract to report to work and perform their AFTRA-covered responsibilities,” though many of them have been “put out of work because of the strike.”

 “It is not the guild’s intention to involve any union, such as your own, in our efforts to encourage individuals to withhold their services,” it read.
 “What we ask of them are acts of individual conscience.”

-Meanwhile, it’s rerun land all over in late-night, including on HBO, whose “Real Time With Bill Maher” on Friday scrapped its season finale, instead airing an episode from a few weeks ago.
-Several shows are facing the possibility of laying off employees should the strike enter a third week.
+Meanwhile, it’s rerun land all over in late-night, including on HBO, whose “Real Time with Bill Maher” on Friday scrapped its season finale, instead airing an episode from few weeks ago.
+Several shows are facing the possibility of laying off employees should the strike enter a third week Nov.
+19.

-NBC’s “Tonight Show” has been in repeats since Nov.
-5. Leno has supported his writers by not crossing the picket lines.
+However, NBC’s “Tonight Show” is considering using guest hosts as part of an effort to avoid layoffs.
+The show has been in repeats since Nov.
+5, the first day of the strike, as Leno has supported his writers by not crossing the picket lines.

 “All sorts of things are being discussed, including guest hosts,” executive producer Debbie Vickers said.
 “Our preference is that we return to production of ‘The Tonight Show’ with Jay as host as soon as possible.
 We want to protect the staff, who have been loyal to this show for decades, in the same way that Johnny Carson reluctantly returned without his writers in 1988.”

-Staffers on “Tonight Show” — from 70-100 people — were notified Tuesday that if the strike continued, they would be let go as of Nov.
+Staffers on “Tonight Show” — from 70-100 people — had been notified Tuesday that if the strike continued, they would be let go as of Nov.
 19 (HR 11/7).
 Similar two-week notices went out to workers on other late-night shows.

-NBC Universal sent an internal e-mail Friday warning that more jobs could be in jeopardy.
-It already laid off writers assistants.
+NBC Universal sent an internal e-mail Friday warning that more jobs at the company could be in jeopardy.
+NBC Uni already has laid off writers assistants.

 “There is no ignoring the financial damage the strike is inflicting upon the industry, and we can only hope the WGA returns to the bargaining table soon with a strong desire to work toward an agreement,” the e-mail read.
 “An unfortunate consequence of the strike is the impact upon many employees associated with productions that must be shut down.
 Our business and HR leaders are dealing with this on a case-by-case basis in the most appropriate manner possible.”